VivekDhanwada/VivekDhanwada.github.io/_projects/03-nsw-opal-sql.md

 ## Overview

-An exploratory analysis of real NSW Transport Opal card tap-on/tap-off data across two contrasting one-week periods: a standard November week (Nov 21-27, 2016) and the Christmas/New Year period (Dec 26, 2016 - Jan 1, 2017).
+An exploratory analysis of real Transport for NSW Opal card tap-on/tap-off data across two contrasting one-week periods: a standard November week (Nov 21-27, 2016) and the Christmas/New Year period (Dec 26, 2016 - Jan 1, 2017).
 The project uses PostgreSQL for data loading, cleaning, and analysis, with Tableau used to visualise travel behaviour, location demand, and service disruption patterns.

 The dataset includes 398,019 rows across train, bus, ferry, and light rail records.